litmaj0r/CIS4281/README.md

 # CIS4281 Class Resources
 This repo holds code related to the CIS4281 class at MSU Denver.

-Currently, the `ansible` directory contains a playbook named `web_project.yml` implements the class project via an Ansible Playbook.
+Currently, the `ansible` directory contains a playbook named `server_init` which implements the class project via an Ansible Playbook.
 It currently demos one server, but can be robustified to deploy to multiple hosts, primarily by modifying the inventory (the body of the tasks are well-suited for handling multiple hosts with the `inventory_hostname` references in variable dicts).